gartland98/cnn-sentence-classification/README.md

 We assumed snippets (from Rotten Tomatoes webpages) for reviews marked with ``fresh'' are positive, and those for reviews marked with "rotten" are negative

+algorithm summary

+cnn_random_classification: use random initialized weight when training algorithm
+cnn_classification_word2vec: use trained word2vec as a weight when trainig algorithm